Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 I> From: [https://quoteinvestigator.com/2013/03/06/artists-steal/](https://quoteinvestigator.com/2013/03/06/artists-steal/)
 I> In the IT world there is another version: "Reinventing the wheel" but I prefer to add also "What is not understood is not possessed" of Johann Von Goethe to help you understand the philosophy.

+The seven stages of Grief is a way to express the various steps of a loss, anyway someone converted as [Seven stages of OpenSource](https://coiled.io/blog/stages-of-openness.html) that can saw as a way to understand how the Open Source process can change your view on doing and understand Open Source (before to read this chapter if you don't want to see my view on this topic).

 ## Do ut des

 *Do ut des* is a Latin expression that means *give and take* but we can openly localize as "something is given so that something may be received in return".